Highlights

 Day 7: Fly to Easter Island, Easter Island Cooking Class

 Rapa Nui's cuisine stems from ancient rituals and a culture of living off the land with seafood and root vegetables as the primary ingredients.
 Get a taste of Polynesian cooking in a class at a local restaurant.
-Learn how to cook in the earth, prepare dishes—such as mashed taro with sweet potato and fish ceviche—and then enjoy dinner from the fragrant dishes you've created.
+Learn how to cook on the earth, prepare dishes—such as mashed taro with sweet potato and fish ceviche—and then enjoy dinner from the fragrant dishes you've created.

 Day 8: Easter Island Tongariki Sunrise & Orongo